bachato/state-alchemist/README.md

   * **A button**: Using the A button on a group will display all items belonging to that group.
 There are then two kinds of interaction that can be performed on each of those items:

     * **A button**: Using the A button on an item belonging to a group will list all the mods belonging to that item.
-You can select whatever mod you want to enable it. **Make sure to reboot the game when you are done enabling or disabling mods**.
+You can select whatever mod you want to enable it. **Make sure to relaunch the game when you are done enabling or disabling mods**.

     * **X button**: Using the X button on an item belonging to a group will list all the mods belonging to that item as well, but it will instead show you sliders that you can use to change the likelihood of the random feature picking that specific mod.
 The further left the slider is, the less likely it will be enabled at random.
 The further right, the more likely.